Thomas Bryant: College career

 Bryant had a break out performance in an 86–65 win against Creighton.
-He recorded 17 points, 7 rebounds, and 4 blocks in the Hoosiers win.
-Bryant contributed 19 points and five rebounds in a win over Kentucky in the NCAA Tournament.
+He recorded 17 points, 7 rebounds and 4 blocks in the Hoosiers win.
+Bryant contributed 19 points and five rebounds in a win over Kentucky in the NCAA tournament.
 Bryant averaged 11.9 points and 5.8 rebounds per game as a freshman.
-After the season, Bryant was named both Big Ten All-Freshman team as well as Third-team All-Big Ten.
+After the season, Bryant was named both Big Ten All-Freshman team as well as third-team All-Big Ten.

 Bryant announced his return for his sophomore year.
-His shooting percentage declined as a sophomore, but Bryant averaged 12.6 points, 6.6 rebounds, and 1.5 blocks per game.
+His shooting percentage declined as a sophomore, but Bryant averaged 12.6 points, 6.6 rebounds and 1.5 blocks per game.
 Bryant was projected as a possible top 5 pick in the 2017 NBA draft heading into the season along with teammate OG Anunoby.

 Professional career

 Los Angeles / South Bay Lakers (2017–2018)

 On June 22, 2017, Bryant was drafted 42nd overall in the 2017 NBA draft by the Utah Jazz.
-He was later traded along with the 30th pick, Josh Hart to the Los Angeles Lakers in exchange for the Lakers 28th pick, Tony Bradley.
-On July 30, 2017, Bryant signed his rookie scale contract with the Lakers.
-On June 30, 2018, the Lakers waived Bryant.
+He was later traded along with the 30th pick, Josh Hart, to the Los Angeles Lakers in exchange for the Lakers' 28th pick, Tony Bradley.
+On July 30, 2017, Bryant signed his rookie-scale contract with the Lakers.
+After his one season with the team, on June 30, 2018, the Lakers waived Bryant.

 The Lakers frequently assigned Bryant to their G League affiliate, the South Bay Lakers, during the season.
 Following the 2017–18 season, he was named to the All-NBA G League First Team.